salmansamson/cytkit/README.md

 ## License
 This project is released under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal [CERN-OHL-S](https://opensource.org/license/cern-ohl-s).

 That means you can study and modify this design.
-You may also manufacture and distribute products based on it, but only if you release all modifications and derivatives under the same open source license.
+You may also manufacture and distribute products based on it if you release derivative designs under the same open source license.

 There is no warranty.
 All liabilities are disclaimed.
 You accept the design "as is."

 ## Specification
 Cytkit is intended to be one's personal cytometry _sidekick_: